junxit/us-congress-bills-111/metadata.md

 - 2010-01-22 — Introduced in Senate
 - 2010-01-22 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S155-156)
+- 2010-01-25 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S204)
+- 2010-01-25 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S204)
+- 2010-01-25 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S203-204)
+- 2010-01-25 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S203-204)